-If you’re thinking about enrolling in an accredited nursing program in Miami, you’ll need to know which school and which program benefits you and your career path the most.
+If you’re thinking about enrolling in an accredited nursing program in Miami, you’ll need to know which school and which accredited program benefits you and your career path the most.
 According to the American Nursing Association, there will be far more registered nursing jobs available through 2022 than any other profession, at more than 100,000 per year.
 With work available in hospitals, private practices, and nursing homes, and with more than 500,000 seasoned Registered Nurses (RNs) anticipated to retire by 2022, the U.S. Bureau of Labor Statistics projects the need to produce 1.1 million new RNs for expansion and replacement of retirees.

 Florida National University (FNU) is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master degrees in nursing.
 With two campus locations, in Hialeah and Miami, our curriculum is designed to teach you the tools needed to reach graduation as well as enter the nursing profession.

-Associate of Science in Nursing
+Associate of Science in Nursing (ADN)

-The purpose of the Associate of Science in Nursing (ADN) is to prepare students for employment at entry-level registered licensed nursing positions.
-The ADN program’s curriculum includes pre-requisite science courses in Psychology, Microbiology, Physiology, and Anatomy, which will better prepare students towards core nursing classes like Fundamentals of Nursing, Health Assessment, and Nursing Pharmacology.
-Students will then take courses that provide an in-depth look at specialties, such as Psychiatric Nursing, Medical-Surgical Nursing, Pediatric Nursing, Community Nursing, and Maternal and Infant Nursing.
+The courses above will better prepare students towards core nursing classes such as Fundamentals of Nursing, Health Assessment, and Nursing Pharmacology.
+Students will then take courses that provide an in-depth look at various specialties, including:

-Type of Courses Offered in an ADN Program
+Courses Offered in an ASN Program

-Bachelor of Science in Nursing
+Bachelor of Science in Nursing (BSN)

-Type of Courses You Can Expect to Take in a BSN Program
+Courses You Can Expect to Take in a BSN Program

 The main courses offered in the BSN program dive deeper into the fundamentals of nursing to help students qualify for more jobs in the healthcare industry.
 A BSN will prepare students in the areas of Nursing Theories and Concepts, Health Assessment, and research, leadership, and health promotion across the healthcare setting.

-Graduates of the BSN program will learn the knowledge and skills needed to practice patient care and also to pass the NCLEX exam.
+Graduates of the accredited BSN program will learn the knowledge and skills needed to practice patient care and also to pass the NCLEX exam.
 FNU awards a Bachelor of Science degree upon completion with a minimum of 120 credits.